acadadev/rosrider_doc/04_DRIVERS/README.md

     </div>
 </div>

-Once you've successfully installed the ROSDriver package and configured your environment, it's time to bring the ROSRider board to life!
+Once you've successfully installed the ROSRider package and configured your environment, it's time to bring the ROSRider board to life!

 To launch the ROSRider node and establish communication between ROS and your ROSRider hardware, execute the following command in your terminal: